serhiichuk/vue-cli-plugin-clm-helper/README.md

     // =>
     {
     	content: {
-        	title: 'This is Awesome Documentations'
+        	title: "This is Awesome Documentations"
         },

         popup: {..}